jopek/hubrick-backend-challenge/README.md

  * Only libraries that are part of Oracle Java Runtime are allowed in production code.
  * provide the solution source code either as zip or as a link to the code repository
  * time cap is hard to quantify, as a rough guideline 3h should be enough but please spend as much time as you need to come up with a solution you are satisfied with and confident about

+# Execution

+Since Building tools are not part of an JDK in the programming sense, I chose to have it controlled by *maven*.

+Given that this repository is checked out as is, do navigate to that repository root.

+    mvn clean package
+    java -jar target/hubrickChallenge-1.0-SNAPSHOT.jar data